Learning Outcomes

 Key Term: client authority

-The client’s clear, informed instruction (preferably in writing) to the solicitor to proceed with exchange of contracts on the agreed terms.
+The client’s clear, informed instruction (preferably in writing) to the solicitor to proceed with exchange of contracts on the agreed terms, including authority to sign and, where necessary, to use a particular Law Society exchange formula.

 Pre-Exchange Checks and Readiness